-- d) Where a competent supervisory authority does not request the opinion of the European Data Protection Board in the cases mentioned in paragraph 2 of this Article, or does not intend to follow the opinion of the European Data Protection Board issued as per Article 58.
-In that case, any supervisory authority concerned, the lead supervisory authority or the Commission may communicate the matter to the European Data Protection Board. - 2b.
-The lead supervisory authority shall inform the European Data Protection Board within three weeks of any measure adopted pursuant to Article 54a(4a) and also provide a summary of the facts and grounds that made the taking of such measure necessary. - 2c.
-Any supervisory authority (...), the Chair of the European Data Protection Board or the Commission may request that any matter of general application or producing effects in more than one Member State be examined by the European Data Protection Board with a view to obtaining an opinion. - 4. (...) - 5.
-Supervisory authorities and the Commission shall electronically communicate to the European Data Protection Board, using a standardised format any relevant information, including as the case may be a summary of the facts, the draft measure, the grounds which make the enactment of such measure necessary, and the views of other supervisory authorities concerned. - 6.
+- 4. Any supervisory authority, the Chair of the European Data Protection Board or the Commission may request that any matter of general application or producing effects in more than one Member State be examined by the European Data Protection Board with a view to obtaining an opinion, in particular where a competent supervisory authority does not comply with the obligations for mutual assistance in accordance with Article 55 or for joint operations in accordance with Article 56. - 5.
+Supervisory authorities and the Commission shall electronically communicate to the European Data Protection Board, using a standardised format any relevant information, including as the case may be a summary of the facts, the draft decision, the grounds which make the enactment of such measure necessary, and the views of other concerned supervisory authorities. - 6.
 The chair of the European Data Protection Board shall without undue delay electronically inform the members of the European Data Protection Board and the Commission of any relevant information which has been communicated to it using a standardised format.
 The secretariat of the European Data Protection Board shall, where necessary, provide translations of relevant information.

-Opinion by the European Data Protection Board
+Article 58 Opinion by the European Data Protection Board